bongdevhq/profile-showcase/README.md

 ## Welcome to the Profile Showcase Repository!
 🎉

-This repository is designed for beginners who want to make their first open-source contribution during Hacktoberfest 2023 .
+This repository is designed for beginners and students from West Bengal, who want to make their first open-source contribution during Hacktoberfest 2023 .
 By contributing to this repository, you can add your profile image and data, which will be displayed on the README page once your PR is approved.

 ## How to Contribute: